emissary-ingress/emissary/user-guide/consul.md

      - name: http
        port: 80
    ```
+   - `resolver` must be set to the `ConsulResolver` we created in the previous step
+   - `load_balancer` must be set to configure Ambassador to route directly to the endpoint(s) from Consul

    ```
    kubectl apply -f consul-sd.yaml
    ```

-5. Send a request to the `qotm-consul` API.
+4. Send a request to the `qotm-consul` API.

    ```shell
    curl http://$AMBASSADORURL/qotm-consul/